Canning Cherry Pie Filling

 - Fold in cherries.

-- Pack immediately into hot jar.
-Reserving 1" headspace.
+- Pack immediately into hot jars.
+Reserving 1-inch headspace.

-- Wipe edge of jar clean.
+- Remove the air bubbles with a bubble tool.
+Wipe the edge of the jar clean.
 Place lids.
 Screw on bands fingertip tight.

 Notes